apache/arrow-julia/dev/release/README.md

 We need to do the followings to publish a new release:

   * Publish to apache.org
-  * Publish to the General Julia package registry
+  * Publish to the Julia General registry

 Run `dev/release/release.sh` to publish to apache.org: